rbluer/Quoteological/docs/quote__tech_data_structures.md

 **Collection** Some categories will have collections.
 Collections will stand on its own and be a major grouping for the data.

+**row** This is a zero based counter of all rows (records) in the given collection.
+This will be used to allow full random access to any text entry in the collection by selecting between a value of 0 and n.

 **group**

 **section**

 **line** The lowest level identifier.

+**text** The actual text

 Example of how it applies to the category of Bibles.